-Matra CoPROL is the grants policy framework for the Matra (social transformation) programme on Cooperation with Pre-accession Countries on the Rule of Law (CoPROL) (Second Phase) for the period 2014-2016.
-The overarching policy objective of Matra CoPROL is to strengthen the capacity of government institutions in Southeast European countries (Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, Serbia) and Turkey with EU accession prospects to meet the political (Copenhagen) criteria, by means of partnerships with Dutch governmental and semi-governmental institutions on negotiation chapters 23 (Judiciary and fundamental rights) and 24 (Justice, freedom and security) of the EU acquis.
-The programme also promotes closer ties between Dutch government institutions and their counterparts in the target countries, particularly by strengthening these countries’ ties to the Netherlands and their appreciation of the Netherlands’ ‘strict and fair’ approach to EU enlargement.
+Matra CoPROL was the grants policy framework for the Matra (social transformation) programme on Cooperation with Pre-accession Countries on the Rule of Law (CoPROL) (Second Phase) for the period 2014-2016.
+The overarching policy objective of Matra CoPROL was to strengthen the capacity of government institutions in Southeast European countries (Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, Serbia) and Turkey with EU accession prospects to meet the political (Copenhagen) criteria, by means of partnerships with Dutch governmental and semi-governmental institutions on negotiation chapters 23 (Judiciary and fundamental rights) and 24 (Justice, freedom and security) of the EU acquis.
+The programme also promoted closer ties between Dutch government institutions and their counterparts in the target countries, particularly by strengthening these countries’ ties to the Netherlands and their appreciation of the Netherlands’ ‘strict and fair’ approach to EU enlargement.

-The project focuses on the following objectives:
+The project focused on the following objectives:

 - Capacity enhancement of (semi-)state institutions in Montenegro;